CasaDeRobison/wixtoolset-codeplex/src/chm/documents/howtos/files_and_registry/create_internet_shortcut.html.md

 &lt;/</font><font size="2" color="#A31515">DirectoryRef</font><font size="2" color="#0000FF">&gt;</font>
 </pre>

-The InternetShortcut is given a unique id with the Id attribute. in this case the application's Start Menu folder.
+The InternetShortcut is given a unique id with the Id attribute. in this case the application&apos;s Start Menu folder.
 The Name attribute specifies the name of the shortcut on the Start Menu.
 The Target attribute specifies the destination address for the shortcut.
-The <a href="wix_xsd_directoryref.htm">&lt;DirectoryRef&gt;</a> element is used to refer to the directory structure already defined by the project file.
-By referencing the ApplicationProgramsFolder directory the shortcut will be installed into the user's Start Menu inside the My Application Name folder.
+The [&lt;DirectoryRef&gt;](~/xsd/wix/directoryref.html) element is used to refer to the directory structure already defined by the project file.
+By referencing the ApplicationProgramsFolder directory the shortcut will be installed into the user&apos;s Start Menu inside the My Application Name folder.